evanSpendlove/studyTimetabler/README.md

     Install Java (1.8 or later).
     This project was designed in IntelliJ.
     Alternatively, you can copy the source code files into another IDE and compile them.

+    Note: Will need JavaFX for GUI when it is completed.
+    Note: CommandLineIO package uses ANSI escape codes that are more linux/unix friendly -> though an OS check if performed
 ```

+## Current Additional Features
+- Additional constraints: preferences for time-of-day (morning, day, evening); even distribution of work per day
+- Full Command Line input/output with coloured input/output (through ANSI Escape Codes).

 ## Planned Features
-- Additional constraints such as preferences for time-of-day (morning/day/evening)
+~~- Additional constraints such as preferences for time-of-day (morning/day/evening)~~
 - .ics export file format for study sessions
 - Grouping of study sessions
 - Adding preference for study sessions to be placed as close as possible to the lecture